 The Lloyds required an almost constant addition of space because Curtis was devoting most of his time to collecting.
 In the late 1880s he began to travel the world in search of books and mycological specimens taking him away from Cincinnati for months or years at a time.
 He visited exotic places like Samoa and Jamaica but spent most of his time abroad in Europe, studying type specimens at Kew Gardens near London and making himself known to the book dealers of the capital cities.
 He carried with him lists of the titles he and John desired and sent full crates of volumes back home as he acquired them.
 By the mid-1920s the collection had become a world-class library of about 50,000 volumes, with strengths in pharmacopeia literature, Eclectic medical books and serials, and early American plant medicine publications.

 In 1917 Curtis Gates Lloyd, who never married and had no direct heirs, established a trust for the Library to ensure that collecting and maintenance would continue after his death.
 A new Lloyd Library and Museum building was constructed in 1970 at 917 Plum Street, directly next to 309 West Court Street at the southwest corner of Court and Plum.
 The collection was moved to the new building and the old building was torn down to make space for a parking lot.
-The current library building has over 30,000 square feet of space and now contains nearly 150,000 volumes of monographs and serials, nearly 2,000 linear feet of archival manuscripts, and around 3,000 museum artifacts.
+The current library building has over 30,000 square feet of space and now contains over 150,000 volumes of monographs and serials, nearly 3,000 linear feet of archival manuscripts, and around 3,000 museum artifacts.
 Thanks to the care and attention of all three Lloyd brothers, the Lloyd Library and Museum continues to acquire current information on its core subjects and to preserve that information for future generations of scholars.